Please note that the Bylaws were amended at the Fall 2021 Conference.

 The rules of procedure at meetings of the members shall be according to Robert’s Rules of Order, so far as applicable and when not inconsistent with these Bylaws.
 The rules of procedure may be suspended by majority vote of those present and authorized to vote at any meeting.

-The business, property, and affairs of the Corporation shall be managed by a Board of Directors.
+(a) The business, property, and affairs of the Society shall be managed by a Board of Directors.

 4.2 Number, Qualifications and Terms of Office

 The Board of Directors shall comprise of the Officers and eight (8) Directors.
 Each Director shall be elected by the membership to serve two-year terms with four (4) Directors being elected at the annual meeting in odd-numbered years, and four (4) Directors being elected at the annual Meeting in even-numbered years.
 At no time shall more than two members of the same consulting firm serve as Directors at the same time.
 Each Director shall hold office until the Director’s successor has been elected or until the Director dies, resigns, or is removed.

 For the purpose of transacting any business that may properly come before a meeting, a meeting of the Board shall be held as soon as practicable prior to each annual meeting, Spring meeting or other duly called meeting of the members of the Society at such place as may be specified either in a notice given as provided by these Bylaws for special meetings of the Board or in writing consent and waiver of notice signed by all the Directors.

 Regular meetings of the Board of Directors may be held from time to time at such intervals and at such places as may from time to time be fixed by resolution adopted by a majority of the entire Board of Directors or agreed upon in writing by all the Directors.
 No notice of any such regular meeting need be given.